Radar Link Budget Analysis

 Objective are colored in yellow, and the metrics that do not meet the

 Threshold requirement are colored in red.
-The same colors are also used in the SNR vs Range and Pd vs Range plot to show the ranges at which the detection requirements are satisfied.
+The same colors are also used in the SNR vs. Range and Pd vs. Range plots to show the ranges at which the detection requirements are satisfied.

 Objective Detectability line at